-Tires offer the necessary grip when driving.
-With continued use, the threads wear out and this can decrease traction between the car and road.
+Tires provide the necessary grip while driving.
+With continued use, the threads wear out and this can reduce the traction between the car and the road.

-Driving with old and worn out tires is extremely dangerous – especially when it comes to breaking.
+Driving with old and worn tires is extremely dangerous – especially if you are driving at high speeds

-Extreme hot weather has a negative effect on tires.
-It is recommended that you change your tires after 6 years.
-You can do this sooner if you have experienced more punctures or you travel a lot.
+Extremely hot weather has a negative effect on the tires.
+It is recommended to change the tires after 6 years.
+You can do this earlier if you have had more punctures or are on the road a lot.

 Signs that you need new tires

-In most countries the minimum legal tread length is 1.5mm.
+In most countries, the legally required minimum tread length is 1.5 mm.
 However, you should replace your tires before they reach the legal limit.
-One of the leading causes of unbalanced tread wear is not inflating your tires correctly.
-Ensure that when adding pressure to the car the tire is cold.
+One of the main causes of unbalanced tread wear is incorrect tire pressure.
+Make sure that the tire is cold when you inflate the car with pressure.
 Air is inflated under hot conditions.

-There are several ways to measure tire trend length.
-In the first instance, you can use a measuring gauge.
-If you do not have one there is a method that has to be existence for many years – Lincoln penny.
-Insert the coin into the tire gap with the head facing downwards.
-If you notice that the whole head is visible you can continue using the tires.
-However, if you cannot see the head then you need a tire change.
+There are several ways to measure the tread length of a tire.
+First of all, you can use a measuring device.
+If you don’t have one, there is a method that must have been around for many years – the Lincoln Penny.
+Insert the coin into the tire gap upside down.
+If you find that the whole head is visible, you can continue to use the tires.
+However, if you cannot see the head, you must change the tire.

-In some tire, you will have tread wear indicators.
-This shows you the minimal length for tread wear.
-Most modern cars have this in place.
-The bars are visible with new tires but they soon start disappearing with increased tire use.
-When you can see the tread wear indicators then your tires have outlived their purpose.
+For some tires, you will have tread wear indicators.
+These show you the minimum length of tread wear.
+Most modern cars have this already built-in.
+The bars are visible on new tires, but they will soon disappear again as tire consumption increases.
+If you can see the tread wear indicators, your tires have outlived their purpose.

-The sidewall is more sensitive when compared with the trends on the top of the wheel.
-Sidewall punctures are difficult to fix and signal to a new tire.
-You can do a physical examination of the sidewall for visible cracks.
-It is dangerous driving a car with sidewall cracks because it can explode at any time.
+The sidewall is more sensitive when compared to the treads on the top of the wheel.
+Holes in the sidewall are difficult to repair and signal the need for a new tire.
+You can make a physical inspection of the sidewall for visible cracks.
+It is dangerous to drive a car with sidewall cracks because it can explode at any time.

-In some instances, you will notice that your car tire has developed bulges.
-This appears on the outer surface –, especially on the sidewall.
-This is very dangerous because they can cause a tire bust at high speeds.
-You will notice the car vibrates whenever you are driving on a smooth road.
-Not all car vibrations are a result of a worn out tire.
-At times it could be that your wheels are poorly aligned.
-In addition, engine vibrations put undue pressure on a car’s wheels.
+In some cases, you will find that your car tire has developed bulges.
+This can be seen on the outer surface – especially on the sidewall.
+This is very dangerous as they can cause tire damage at high speeds.
+You will notice that the car vibrates when you drive on a slippery road.
+Not all car vibrations are the result of a worn tire.
+Sometimes your wheels may be misaligned.
+In addition, engine vibrations exert undue pressure on the wheels of a car.

 Tires tend to crack under hot weather conditions.
-They also crack when you leave your car unattended for a long period.
-It is wise to avoid washing your car with cleaning chemicals.
-If you have are not going to be driving your car for some time, cover it to protect the car paint and tires from UV light.
+They also crack if you leave your car unattended for a long period of time.
+It is advisable not to wash the car with cleaning chemicals.
+If you are not going to drive your car for a while, cover it to protect the car paint and tires from UV light.

-These are more common with modern cars that have a warning light whenever there is low tire pressure.
-In most cars, it appears as U exclamation mark.
-When this happens to head to the nearest service station and have your tire pressure checked.
-The mechanic can check for slow punctures or recommend a tire overhaul if the tires are completely worn out.
+These are more common in modern cars that have a warning light when the tire pressure is too low.
+In most cars, it appears as a U exclamation mark.
+In this case, drive to the nearest gas station and have your tire pressure checked.
+The mechanic can check for slow punctures or recommend a tire overhaul when the tires are completely worn out.

 What do in case of tire blow out?

-If your car tires show the above signs then the probability of a blowout is very high.
-If you are driving at an extremely high speed the probability of the car rolling is high.
-If you have an unexpected blowout, hold the steering wheel tightly.
-This gives you a bit of control of the car, which would be steering towards the side with a burst tire.
+If your car tires show the above-mentioned signs, the probability of a tire blowout is very high.
+If you are driving at an extremely high speed, there is a high probability that the car will roll.
+If you have an unexpected puncture, hold the steering wheel firmly.
+This will give you some control over the car, which would otherwise steer to the side if the tire bursts.

 Next, take your foot off the gas pedal.
-This should slowly bring the car to a standstill.
-Avoid applying emergency brakes at this time because it will cause the car to roll.
-When the car comes to a halt, put emergency flashers and change your tire.
-Most people often avoid changing their spare tire when making tire changes.
-In emergencies, you may find the spare tire as worn out as the rest of the tires.
+This should bring the car slowly to a halt.
+Avoid using the emergency brakes at this point, otherwise, the car will start rolling.
+When the car stops, use the hazard lights and change the tire.
+Most people often avoid changing the spare tire when changing a tire.
+In an emergency, the spare tire may be worn out just like the rest of the tires.

-The nature of the road you are driving in has a direct effect on tire wear.
-If you are constantly driving on a road with many potholes the tires take on a lot of pressure.
+The type of road you drive on has a direct influence on tire wear.
+If you constantly drive on a road with many potholes, the tires will take on a lot of pressure.
 Potholes are also filled with many sharp objects that cause punctures.
-You should also ensure that you purchase your tires from reputable tire manufacturers.
+You should also make sure that you buy your tires from reputable tire manufacturers.

-A leading cause of blowouts is wrongly inflated tires.
-Your tires can either be overinflated or underinflated.
-During under inflation the car grip with the road is reduced.
-This causes the tire to wear out faster.
-Overinflation puts undue pressure on one side of the car.
-You can find right tire inflation pressures from the manufacturers manual.
-Ensure that all the tires are inflated with the same pressure.
+A major cause of punctures is incorrectly inflated tires.
+Your tires may be either overinflated or underinflated.
+If the tire pressure is too low, the vehicle’s grip on the road is reduced.
+This leads to faster tire wear.
+Too high a tire pressure leads to excessive pressure on one side of the vehicle.
+For the correct tire inflation pressure, refer to the manufacturer’s manual.
+Make sure that all tires are inflated to the same pressure.

 You need tires to drive your car.
-However, like most car parts they do wear.
+Like most car parts, however, they wear out.
 Tires wear faster because they are part of the car that is constantly in contact with the road.
-When you notice your sidewalls have started developing cracks or your trend are below the legal limit you need to purchase new tires.
+If you find that your sidewalls are cracking or your trend is below the legal limit, you need to buy new tires.

-You can use a gauge to test trend height or use the Lincoln coin test.
-Worn out tires are susceptible to blowouts.
-Blowouts during high speeds will cause the car to roll.
-Should you have an unexpected blow out trying to have a grip on the steering wheel.
+You can use a measuring device to test the trend height or use the Lincoln coin test.
+Worn tires are prone to punctures.
+Punctures at high speeds will cause the vehicle to roll.
+If you have an unexpected blowout, try holding the steering wheel.

-Ease on the foot pedal while avoiding incoming cars.
-The car will gradually come to a halt and you should change your tire.
-However, you should constantly check your tires for wear before a blow out occurs.
+Depress the foot pedal lightly while avoiding approaching cars.
+The car will gradually come to a halt and you should change the tire.
+However, you should constantly check your tires for wear before you have a puncture.